rfk/git-remote-hg/README.rst

     $ git commit -a
     $ git push

+Tada!
+Your commits from git will show up in the remote mercurial repo, and none of your co-workers will be any the wiser.

 All the hard work of interoperating between git and mercurial is done by the awesome hg-git module.
 All the hard work of speaking the git-remote-helper protocol is done by git's own http-protol handlers.
 This script just hacks